Community Supported Agriculture

 • Personal contact with the farmer gives you the opportunity to ask questions about the practices the farmer uses.

-• Local food purchases protect the environment: local food travels short distances, reducing the carbon dioxide emissions from transportation, and local food doesn't need all the plastic wraps and crates that food needs when it is being transported long distances.
+• Local food purchases protect the environment: local food travels short distances, and local food doesn't need all the plastic wraps and crates that food needs when it is being transported long distances.

 • Sustainable growing practices benefit the soil, air, water, wildlife, and people in the farm ecosystem.